 Gustave O. Arlt Award in the Humanities

-- The recipient must have received the doctorate within seven years of the award, and currently be teaching at a North American university
+- The recipient must have received the doctorate within seven years of the award, and currently teaching at a North American university.

 - The book being considered must have been published within seven years of the award.
 The book must have been written in or translated into English.

 - The book must represent an outstanding contribution to scholarship in the field.